 What is NEH’s current operational status?

-Using funds appropriated for the current fiscal year, NEH is continuing its normal operations and will be announcing its latest round of FY 2019 grants this spring following the meeting of the National Council on the Humanities in March 2019.
+Using funds appropriated for the current fiscal year, NEH will announce its latest round of FY 2020 grants this spring following the meeting of the National Council on the Humanities in March 2020.

-For FY 2020, which begins on October 1, 2019, President Donald J. Trump has requested that Congress appropriate approximately $38 million to NEH to meet matching grant offers and to cover administrative expenses for closure.
+For FY 2021, which begins on October 1, 2020, President Donald J. Trump has requested that Congress appropriate $33.4 million to NEH to meet matching grant offers and to cover administrative expenses for closure.
 The President’s proposed budget, however, is only the first step in a long budget process.
-Ultimately, Congress will decide whether and to what extent to fund NEH for FY 2020, and the President will decide to sign or veto the relevant appropriations bill.
+Ultimately, Congress will decide whether and to what extent to fund NEH for FY 2021, and the President will decide to sign or veto the relevant appropriations bill.

 Is NEH closed to new applications?

 NEH will continue to accept grant applications for FY 2020 and FY 2021, according to its established deadlines, and will continue to operate as usual unless and until the President and Congress require otherwise.
 NEH staff are actively working with potential applicants and current grantees every workday.
 Please review upcoming grant deadlines on our website.

 Can NEH ever advocate for its budget?

 As an agency of the Executive Branch of the Federal government, NEH answers to the President and must support his proposed budget.